metayeti/YABS.js/README.md

   ]
 ```

-We can make the header multiline:
+We can make the header multiline by changing it into a list:

 ```JSON
   "sources": [